CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/README_en.md

 These are Questions related to
 - Concept
-- Models
+- Models & Performance
 - Local VS Online
-- Deployment for Beginners
+- Deployment & GPU Specification

-And a fast guide for you to know what to check the article.
+And a fast **guide** for you to know how to check the article.
 </br>

 ------